Code-Institute-Submissions/adilkhr-my-ms1-project_MayResub/README.md

 ## The purpose of the project

-* To create a unique responsive website for a gym which will aim to attract potential members who want to know more about the gym and its procedures
-* The site will also aim to be useable for existing gym members also
+* To create a unique responsive website using HTML and CSS for a gym which will aim to attract potential members who want to know more about the gym and what they have to offer including facilities, training sessions, which they will then have the option to sign up with the gym.
+The website will also aim to be useable for visting users and member who are already signed with the gym.

 ## User stories